grpc/proposal/A52-xds-custom-lb-policies.md

 ### xDS LB Policy Registry

 This new registry will maintain a set of converters that are able to map from the xDS LoadBalancingPolicy message to the internal gRPC JSON format.
 The conversion process will be recursive so that e.g. the conversion of the new xDS WRR Locality policy (see below) will call into the registry to convert the child policies.

+The implementation should not allow excessive recursion.
+Configurations that require more than 16 levels of recursion are considered invalid and should result in a NACK response.

 The registry will provide the following function: